Gibstick/giblab.github.io/_src/Projects.md

 ## [latex-fontawesome](https://github.com/Gibstick/latex-fontawesome)

 A fork of an [outdated original](https://github.com/furl/latex-fontawesome), which itself was an update of another older version.
 It provides FontAwesome icons in XeLaTeX.
+Didn't really do much for this one.

 Other projects and contributions to projects can be found on my [GitHub profile](https://github.com/Gibstick).